girishchandranc/autosarfactory/mcp_server/autosarfactory_mcp/ar_map/autosar_element_map.md

   CompositionSwComponentType to assemble both SWCs

 ### Call remote server from SWC over CAN bus
+depends_on: Client-Server communication (SWC to SWC)
+depends_on: Send signal from SWC over CAN bus
   All of Client-Server above and create delegationconnector instead of the assembly connection in CompositionSwComponentType, plus:
   All of the Send signal from SWC over CAN bus from above